daniellembecker/DanielleBecker_Lab_Notebook/_posts/2022-04-08-Stable-Isotope-Metabolomics-Extraction-Protocol.md

 # Separating Host, Holobiont, and Symbiont fractions

-Prior to metabolite extraction, separate host, symbiont, and holobiont fractions for further extraction.
+Prior to metabolite extraction, separate host, symbiont, and holobiont fractions for further extraction as [described in our protocol here](https://ahuffmyer.github.io/ASH_Putnam_Lab_Notebook/Montipora-capitata-2021-larval-temperature-experiment-sample-processing/).

 Before starting, label the desired tubes.
 For each biological sample (indicated by #), you will need to label one of each of the following tubes: